 How do I switch between park categories?

-To switch between categories (e.g. switching from National Parks to National Battlefields), you can visit the Categories page and tap on any already purchased and downloaded category.
-Additionally, most pages include a "Viewing: (category) >" button in the upper-right, which can be clicked to go to the Categories page and switch between categories or purchase a new category.
+To switch between categories (e.g. switching from National Parks to National Battlefields), you can visit the Home page, then tap on any already purchased and downloaded category.
+Additionally, most pages include a hamburger menu (☰) in the upper-left, which can be tapped to show a menu of the categories.

 How do I sync check-ins and photos between devices?